Manu10744/deutsche-bahn-cli/README.md

 - [ ] Implement route information output => maybe --from xy --to z ?

 ### Possible enhancements
-- [ ] (WIP) Instead of printing lots of results, print some and ask user if he wants to output more results
+- [X] Instead of printing lots of results, print some and ask user if he wants to output more results
-- [ ] Add --verbose argument
+- [X] Add --verbose argument
 - [ ] Bash autocomplete
 - [ ] Web Dashboard